Contact Us Today 01642 716680

 • Impacket: A collection of Python classes and tools for working with network protocols, often used in penetration testing and network attacks.

 Learn better by watching a video?
-Here is a YouTube video explaining the concept.
+Here is a YouTube video explaining the concept of replay attacks.

 What is the OWASP Top 10: Download our flash cards to find out.